 Advantages of EOD Trading

-First and foremost, it’s time-saving.
-Traders don’t have to sit behind their desks attached to their monitors all the time; they can make decisions at the end of the day.
+- Time-Saving: Traders don’t need to watch the markets all the time.
+With the EOD full form, they can review and make decisions at the end of the day.

 Disadvantages of EOD Trading